mgrube753/bachelor-thesis/20_experiments/README.md

 ### Basic Execution

+All data were generated using the scripts in this directory. \
+To run the Python files and the notebooks, go to the [`50_src/`](50_src/) directory and execute the following commands:

 ```bash
 python check_truncation.py        # Optional: Perform first truncation check for source materials
 python main.py                    # Generate questions